ballerina-platform/module-ballerina-sql/ballerina/Module.md

 Once all the database operations are performed, you can close the database client you have created by invoking the `close()` operation.
 This will close the corresponding connection pool if it is not shared by any other database clients.

+> **Tip** : The client must be closed only at the end of the application lifetime (or closed for graceful stops in a service).

 ```ballerina
 error? e = dbClient.close();
 ```